TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/saved_project.md

 This is very useful if you want to move several objects across two distant places - instead of making a lot of mouse movements to navigate between the two locations, simply mark both locations once, jump to the first and later to the second location, and then, simply double-tap the apostrophe to switch between them.

+## Modes

+Press Alt+D (View->Modes) for more information.

+## Playtesting

+You will certainly want to test how your map plays.
+To do so, simply press "i" to begin playing your world.

+The currently selected mode will start executing its logic on the map.